mork-optimization/mork/docs/examples/TSP.md

 ![Dashboard example](img/dashboard.png)

 ## 6. _Irace_
+!!! danger
+    This section is outdated, and will be rewritten soon using the new Autoconfig module.
+    We recommend to skip this section for now, and ask for support if necessary.

 In short, Irace is a software package that implements a number of automatic configuration procedures, that allows us to easily tune our algorithms when manually testing each possible configuration is not viable.
 Irace is integrated in Mork,